Tunable hole spin-photon interaction based on g-matrix modulation

-We start by discussing the physics of the hole qubit device sketched in Fig.~\ref{fig:setup}, and outline how it features all the ingredients needed to achieve tunable spin-photon coupling.
-It is well established~\cite{Kato2003,Ares2013,BraunsPRBelectric,Crippa2018,Venitucci2018,Venitucci2019,Michal2021,LilesPRB2021,Piot2022} that strong SOC in the valence band of semiconductors leads to an anisotropic Zeeman interaction between the spin of a single hole and an external magnetic field $\mathbf B$.
+We start by discussing the physics of the hole qubit device sketched in Fig.~\ref{fig:setup}, and outline how it features all the ingredients needed to achieve tunable spin-photon coupling. \mf{The choice of this device is motivated by its simplicity, where a minimal set of elements -- one gate and one resonator capacitively coupled to a semiconducting slab -- features different and tunable spin-photon interactions.
+However, the considerations here exposed are general and readily extend to arbitrary and more complex device geometries. } It is well established~\cite{Kato2003,Ares2013,BraunsPRBelectric,Crippa2018,Venitucci2018,Venitucci2019,Michal2021,LilesPRB2021,Piot2022} that strong SOC in the valence band of semiconductors leads to an anisotropic Zeeman interaction between the spin of a single hole and an external magnetic field $\mathbf B$.
 This interaction is generally described by a two-level Hamiltonian

 where $\boldsymbol\sigma$ is the vector collecting the Pauli matrices of the hole spin, $\mu_B$ is the Bohr magneton, and $\gt(V)$ is the $\gt$-matrix~\cite{Abragam1970,Crippa2018,Venitucci2018}.
-Differently from electrons, the $\gt$-matrix is not a number ($g_e\simeq2$) and it strongly depends on the voltage $V$ applied to confine the hole.
+Differently from electrons in vacuum, the $\gt$-matrix is not a number ($\gt_e\simeq2$) and it strongly depends on the voltage $V$ applied to confine the hole~\footnote{\mf{In principle, the interactions of electrons confined in quantum dots with a magnetic field are also described by a $\gt$-matrix.
+Nevertheless, the deviations from a scalar $\gt$-factor are much weaker and often neglected, especially in Silicon and Germanium~\cite{winkler2003spin}.}}.

-In the thin dot regime $L_z\ll L_{x,y}$, the spin wave-function has a dominant heavy-hole character~\cite{Katsaros2011} along the strong confinement axis taken as $z=[001]$.
+In the thin dot regime $L_z\ll L_{x,y}$, the spin wave-function has a dominant heavy-hole character~\cite{Katsaros2011,Ares2013} along the strong confinement axis taken as $z=[001]$.
 The behavior of the $\gt$-matrix of such heavy-hole devices has been extensively analyzed with different methods~\cite{Venitucci2018,Venitucci2019,Michal2021,martinez2022,LilesPRB2021} reproducing experimental observations~\cite{Crippa2018,Piot2022}.
 We provide details about our theoretical derivation of the $\gt$-matrix in the Supplemental Material (SM)~\cite{suppmat}.
 Given the freedom of choice on the magnetic axes and two-level basis set, the $\gt$-matrix can always be cast in diagonal form